saucelabs/sauce-docs/docs/test-fairy/ci-tools/circle-ci.md

 [CircleCI](https://circleci.com) is a cloud-based CI/CD service that helps developers automate their development process with CI hosted in the cloud or on a private server.

-TestFairy has a CircleCI "ORB", allowing you to upload builds to TestFairy easily.
+TestFairy has a CircleCI "ORB", allowing you to upload builds to TestFairy smoothly.

 To use the ORB, add the following line to the `orbs` section of your `.circleci/config.yml`: